A French couple I know spent fourteen months renovating a riad in the medina.

 Here’s what they don’t tell you.

 When you eventually sell the property and try to move your money back out of Morocco, you can only repatriate funds that you can prove you imported through official channels.
-If you paid €220,000 but only €150,000 went through the bank, then €70,000 of your proceeds could be stuck in Morocco indefinitely.
+If you paid 220,000 euros but only 150,000 went through the bank, then 70,000 euros of your proceeds could be stuck in Morocco indefinitely.

 Morocco requires foreign buyers to import purchase funds through licensed Moroccan banks and obtain an official document called an attestation d’importation de devises.
 This document is your proof that the money came in legally.
 Without it, getting your money back out when you sell becomes complicated at best and impossible at worst.